twardoch/lorem-chatum-for-indesign/README.md

 # Lorem Chatum for Adobe InDesign

-Script for Adobe InDesign that uses ChatGPT to produce better lorem ipsum.
+**Script for Adobe InDesign that uses ChatGPT to produce better lorem ipsum.**

+- Run it on an empty text frame, and ChatGPT will fill it with text in any language based on other texts on the current page.
+- Run it on a frame that has some text, and ChatGPT will make the text longer.

+To use the script, you need your own [OpenAI API secret key](https://platform.openai.com/account/api-keys).
+See below for more info.

 ## Installation